 Liquidity risks arise when a company is unable to meet the cash flow needs of its financial liabilities, or if the assets backing the liabilities cannot be sold quickly enough to meet its financial obligations without incurring significant losses.
 For an insurance company, the greatest liquidity needs typically arise from its insurance liabilities.
 Demands for funds can usually be met through ongoing normal operations, premiums received, sale of assets or borrowings.
-Unexpected demands for liquidity may be triggered by negative publicity, deterioration of the economy, reports of problems in other companies in the same or similar lines of business, unanticipated policy claims, or other unexpected cash demands from policyholders.
+Unexpected demands for liquidity may be triggered by mass surrender of insurance policies due to negative publicity, deterioration of the economy, reports of problems in other companies in the same or similar lines of business, unanticipated policy claims, or other unexpected cash demands from policyholders.